 Safeguards in Removal Proceedings for Noncitizens Who Lack Mental Competency

-Each year, untold numbers of noncitizens with mental disabilities are ordered deported without access to counsel or an assessment of their cognitive capabilities.
+Untold numbers of noncitizens with mental disabilities have been ordered deported without access to counsel or an assessment of their cognitive capabilities.
 This issue has taken on greater urgency following extensive reports of the challenges that immigrants who lack mental competency face in removal proceedings, as well as alarming accounts of the mistaken deportation of U.S. citizens with mental disabilities.
-The LAC has intervened in several cases at the Board of Immigration Appeals to address the scope of procedural safeguards needed to ensure fair hearings for noncitizens who lack mental competency.
+The American Immigration Council has intervened in several cases at the Board of Immigration Appeals (BIA) to address the scope of procedural safeguards needed to ensure fair hearings for noncitizens who lack mental competency.

 Letter to the Acting Inspector General and the Assistant Inspector General for Inspections (submitted June 14, 2011).
 This sign-on letter responds to the Office of Inspector General's report on Management of Mental Health Cases in Immigration Detention (OIG-11-62) and offers additional recommendations to improve the delivery of mental health care in immigration detention.